 Although materials are carefully selected, there can arise differences of opinion regarding suitable materials.
 Custodial parents and legal guardians may request restricted access to library/media centers materials for their student by completing the annual consent form located in myStudent and provided each year at registration.
-Individual(s) requesting that material be withdrawn from or restricted within the collection may complete a which is available on the district website.
+Individual(s) requesting that material be withdrawn from or restricted within the collection may complete a form which is available on the district website.
 During the challenge process, the book is not removed from the collection if the challenge is due to alleged pornographic or sexually explicit content.
 The book would then be removed within 5 school days of receipt of the objection and remain unavailable to students of that school until the objection is resolved.
 (HB 1069) Click here to find materials located in your school's media collection.

 1. The principal and District Library Media Specialist meets with the individual(s) to hear the complaint.